bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 The heap provides a useful general purpose memory abstraction for programmers to obtain and work with computer memory.
 While users of the heap generally work with high-level API's, it's the role of the heap allocator to take care of liaising with the kernel and managing the memory as required.

-Heap allocator designs and implementations, of which there are many, struggle to strike the balance between performance and security, performance often winning out to keep programs running as fast as possible.
+Heap allocator designs and implementations, of which there are many, struggle to strike a balance between performance and security, performance often winning out to keep programs running as fast as possible.

 To gain an intuition into the mechanics and tradeoffs of a real world heap allocator, undertake an analysis of the `ptmalloc` (glibc) implementation used by most programs that run on a Linux kernel.